SPICA-group/gromacs-spica/README.md

 with the [SPICA angle potential](https://www.spica-ff.org/forcefield.html), incorporating a correction LJ potential term to prevent an implausibly bent structure in MD simulations.

 **NOTE**: Upon applying this patch to GROMACS source codes, you can no longer use the bond-angle cross term (angle index = 4) in GROMACS programs built with the codes.
-Additionaly, GPU acceleration in GROMACS does not function for MD simulations with SPICA due to the necessity of applying tabulated potentials for nonboneded interactions used in SPICA.
+Additionaly, GPU acceleration in GROMACS will not work in MD simulations with SPICA because it requires the application of tabulated potentials for nonboneded interactions used in SPICA.

 # Prerequisites
 Source code of GROMACS-2019.6 : gromacs-2019.6.tar.gz